khazar08/ml-core/README.md

 7. **Factor Analysis**: This project used Factor Analysis to the Big Five Personality Dataset to uncover latent personality traits and validate the five-factor psychological model through dimensionality reduction and factor extraction.

 8. **Uniform Manifold Approximation and Projection**: Applied UMAP dimensionality reduction to the Iris dataset to transform four-dimensional flower measurements into a two-dimensional embedding that reveals natural species clusters and relationships.
+9. **Non-Negative Matrix Factorization**: This project applies NMF to the  Breast Cancer Wisconsin dataset to extract 5 latent feature components and evaluate reconstruction accuracy.